• Skip to primary navigation

 These differences are what give various dishes their unique flavors.

-It’s important to note that regional variations exist within countries themselves as well.
+Regional variations exist within countries themselves as well.

 One example of variation within a country is Puerto Rico where Sofrito can have variations based on the mixture of ingredients used in different regions.

-At times certain ingredients like ham hocks or cumin may be added to play up the flavor profile even more.
+At times certain ingredients like ham hocks or cumin may be added to play up the flavor even more.

 In Panama where aromatic vegetables are incorporated into almost every dish; recipes may also include bell peppers or hot chili peppers as an ingredient in many savory meals giving their Sofrito making it distinctive compared to other types.